sbowl001/ios-afternoon-project-hungry-developers/README.md

 ### Waiter (Arbitrator) Solution

 Another solution is to introduce a waiter to the program.
 In order to pick up the spoons, a developer must ask the waiter's permission.
-The waiter will give permission to only one developer at a time until the developer has picked up both fo their spoons.
+The waiter will give permission to only one developer at a time until the developer has picked up both of their spoons.
 The waiter can be implemented using a mutex.

 This approach also has a problem in that it reduces parallelism.
 In other words, it does not maximize the number of developers simultaneously eating.